jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

         python tfsa_assistant_mlflow_test.py
        ```
        ![mlflow LangGraph Tracingl](screenshots/mlflow_langgraph_tracing.png "Example of mlflow Langgraph Tracing")
+   - TFSA Chat APIs are integrated with MLflow, which can be viewed in the MLflow UI.
+We update Dockerfile to expose the MLflow UI.
+     - Here is the URL for access:https://wxo-agent-tfsa-app1.1yhdbkea049z.us-south.codeengine.appdomain.cloud/

 ### Step 2: Deploy tools linked with the External Agent